withoutfanfare/readmeplz/README.md

-**README** will display a project's README.md file the first time a folder is opened.
+**README** Nova Extension will display a project's README.md file the first time a folder is opened.

 ## Usage